Black Hippy

-Black Hippy is an American hip hop supergroup from South Los Angeles, California, formed in 2008.
-The group is composed of West Coast rappers Ab-Soul, Jay Rock, Kendrick Lamar and ScHoolboy Q. Black Hippy was constructed after all of its members had signed to Carson-based indie record label, Top Dawg Entertainment (TDE).
+Black Hippy was an American hip hop supergroup from South Los Angeles, California, formed in 2008.
+The group consisted of rappers Ab-Soul, Jay Rock, Kendrick Lamar, and ScHoolboy Q. Black Hippy was constructed after all of its members had signed to Carson-based indie record label, Top Dawg Entertainment (TDE).

-Although the collective currently has no albums together, the members are frequent collaborators, regularly appearing and contributing to each other's respective solo projects, oftentimes not even crediting one another as a guest vocalist or featured artist.
-Lamar has stated that the group would never face demise due to the solidification of each member's career.
+The collective ultimately never created albums together; the members were frequent collaborators, regularly appearing and contributing to each other's respective solo projects, oftentimes not even crediting one another as a guest vocalist or featured artist.

+Lamar has previously stated that the group would never face demise due to the solidification of each member's career.
+However, in 2022, he parted ways with TDE, thus ending the group.
+Black Hippy reunited on June 19, 2024 at Lamar's The Pop Out: Ken & Friends concert before dissolving again.

 History

-Formation and career beginnings (2008–11)
+Formation and career beginnings (2008–2011)

 The group was formed in 2008, when all of its members were signed to Top Dawg Entertainment, a Carson-based independent record label.
 The idea of forming a group came from Schoolboy Q, who said he was "slacking in [his] music": "I figured if I could be in a group I could just write one verse and I could be good", he added.
 Schoolboy Q, the last of the four to join the label, admitted to initially being intimidated when he first started going to the studio, but eventually the tenacity of his collaborators rubbed off on him.
-In 2011, Black Hippy received co-signs from West Coast hip hop legends Dr. Dre and Snoop Dogg, as well as Tech N9ne who called them "the new N.W.A", and had hopes of signing the group to his Strange Music imprint.
+In 2011, Black Hippy received co-signs from Dr. Dre and Snoop Dogg; while hardcore hip hop artist Tech N9ne, called them "the new N.W.A", and revealed he had hopes of signing the group to his Strange Music imprint.